meet the team

 Kate Gaunt, Pastoral Manager

 Kate is our school's Designated Safeguarding Lead.
 Kate will often be the first person you will meet at our school and her team members will be your first contacts if you have any questions or queries.
 Kate is responsible for home-school liaison, attendance and safeguarding.
 She works closely with parents, carers and other agencies to ensure that pupils are well supported and ready and able to access learning.
-Kate is supported by three pastoral leaders: Carl, Darryl and Scott.
+Kate is supported by three pastoral leaders: Carl, Darryl and Bradie.